 Students are expected to exhibit professional behaviors and dispositions at all times.
 Dispositions include the values, commitments, and ethics expected of professional educators and will be evaluated throughout your academic and professional preparation.
-(These may be found at: https://cehd.gmu.edu/teacher/professional-disposition.)
-Teaching is a demanding career that requires you to conduct yourself in a professional manner at all times, be collegial with peers and supervisors, and conscientiously attend to job-related details.
+Teaching is a demanding career that requires you to conduct yourself in a professional manner at all times, be collegial with peers and supervisors, and conscientiously attend to jobrelated details.
 It involves initiating tasks and following through in a timely manner.
-Establishing habits supportive of these dispositions is an important part of your preparation as an educator and as such will be emphasized throughout this course. .
-See https://cehd.gmu.edu/students/polices-procedures/
+Establishing habits supportive of these dispositions is an important part of your preparation as an educator and as such will be emphasized throughout this course.
+See https://cehd.gmu.edu/students/polices-procedures/.